Skip to content

 8. Both Parties Sign the Final Papers

-Once all these documents are assembled, the notary prepares a property transfer tax declaration and submits it to the tax office.
-Once the buyer pays the transfer tax, the final purchase deed can be signed.
-At the meeting for the final signing, you’ll need to be there in person or send a legal representative in your place, whom you must have authorised by a power of attorney.
+The seller must submit a series of documents for the notary to prepare the final purchase deed.
+These include energy certificates, topographical diagrams, tax clearances, and municipal certificates, among others.
+Once the documents are assembled, the notary prepares a property transfer tax declaration and submits it to the tax office.
+Once the buyer pays the transfer tax, the final deed can be signed.
+At the signing, you need to be there in person or send a legal representative whom you must have authorised by a power of attorney.
+After signing, the notary gives a copy of the deed to the buyer's lawyer, who files it with the Land Registry or the Hellenic Cadastre, depending on where the property is.
+From the moment the deed is entered in those public registers, you are formally the legal owner.

 9. Complete the Payment